What is psychotherapy or counselling?

 Some factors that play a role in psychotherapy

 Psychotherapy can be an alternative to using prescription drugs; you can also work in psychotherapy whilst continuing to use the drugs you were already using.
 If, while you are in therapy, you are also in contact with a doctor or psychiatrist who is prescribing drugs, it is most effective if you tell me what you are taking.
-Sometimes it works well to allow us to make contact and work as a team.
+Occasionally it works well to allow us to make contact - even work as a team, though this is rare.

-Although psychotherapy only uses words, it is known through the advances in neuroscience that working in psychotherapy leads to changes in the brain.
-For people who understand the unity of the mindbody, this should come as no surprise.
+Although psychotherapy only uses words, it is well-known that working in psychotherapy leads to changes in the brain.
+For people who understand the unity of the bodymind, this should come as no surprise.

 Research has demonstrated that the different schools and methods of psychotherapy make less of a difference than how the psychotherapy is organised, the motivation and circumstances of the client, the person of the therapist, and the development of their (therapeutic) relationship during the psychotherapy.
 The therapist needs to have and use a theoretical framework, or an integrated range of approaches, to be effective, but most problems can be approached equally successfully with different methods.